 The Board supports the Company's Chief Executive to ensure a culture of customer focus (including treating customers fairly), risk awareness and ethical behaviours.
-As part of the Board's oversight of this, the Board where necessary will seek assurance that management corrective action has been taken to ensure that policy and behaviours are aligned to the purpose, value, and strategy of the wider IP&I business.
+As part of the Board's oversight of this, the Board will, where relevant seek assurance from management that steps have been taken to ensure that policy and behaviours are aligned to the purpose, value, and strategy of the wider IP&I business.